top of page

 It starts with connection.
 With intensity.
 With feeling seen.

-And over time, it trains you to doubt yourself, override your instincts, and adapt to someone else’s reality just to keep the relationship intact.
+And over time, it conditions you to doubt yourself, override your instincts, and adapt to someone else’s reality just to keep the relationship intact.

 What makes this especially hard to recognize is that many people were unconsciously groomed for these dynamics early in life.